BenOvermyer/benovermyer.com/content/kb/estonia.md

 **The EKRE:** The Conservative People's Party.
 Nationalistic and populist.
 From what I can tell, they are xenophobic, racist, oppose membership in the European Union, oppose LGBTQ, oppose abortion, oppose alcohol and drugs, support education, support health care, and have a narrow view of what Estonia and Estonians should be.
-They also appear poised to become the new majority government, as part of a coalition.
-This has ominous implications for my wife and I.

 **The Estonian Reform Party:** Also known as the "Squirrel Party."
 The largest party.
 Liberal economics.
 Attracts support from a broad range of Estonians, especially educated, young, urban professionals.